Medhat3760/Algorithms_And_Problem_Solving_Level_3_C_Sharp/Problem08/README.md

 The program includes the following methods:

 #### 1. `RandomNumber`
-This method generates a random integer within a specified range.
+This method generates a random integer within a specified range (inclusive).

 - **Parameters:**
   - `int from`: The lower bound (inclusive) for the random number.
-  - `int to`: The upper bound (exclusive) for the random number.
+  - `int to`: The upper bound (inclusive) for the random number.

 - **Implementation:**
   - Uses the `Random` class to generate the random number.